apace100/origins-docs/docs/types/biome_condition_types/precipitation.md

     }
 }
 ```

-This example checks if the biome the player is currently in has a snowy precipitation. (e.g: `minecraft:snowy_taiga`, `minecraft:ice_spikes`, etc.)
+This example will check if the biome the entity is currently in has a snowy precipitation. (e.g: `minecraft:snowy_taiga`, `minecraft:ice_spikes`, etc.)